Written by Aaron R. Winston

 This article hopes to provide some guidance about what types of lawsuits are available to file against unsolicited calls and telemarketer scams.
 So let’s begin our quick and easy list of telemarketer lawsuit FAQs..

-We live in a world that enables us to communicate at will with little effort.
-Text messages are slowly edging other communication mediums out and have become the status quo.
-Unfortunately, very few laws govern who can text you and when.
+While we live in a world that enables us to communicate at will with little effort and text messages are slowly edging other communication mediums out and have become the status quo, very few laws govern who can text you and when.

-However, a federally mandated policy does exist that protects customers who wish to remain undisturbed by telemarketing companies looking to increase their profit margins with unwanted solicitations.
+Still, a federally mandated policy does exist that protects customers who wish to remain undisturbed by telemarketing companies looking to increase their profit margins with unwanted solicitations and robocalls.

 The TCPA, while passed by Congress under Bush, is regulated by the Federal Communications Commission (FCC).
 Through the FCC’s authority and oversight, commercial industries are prohibited from violating consumer requests to be added to the company’s “do-not-call” (DNC) list.